empathic-ai/altimit/README.md

 ## Plugins

-Altimit is currently available as a plugin for Godot, Unity, native Windows and Linux, with support planned for native macOS and iOS development tools in the near future.
+Altimit is available as a plugin for Godot, Unity, native Windows and Linux, with support planned for native macOS and iOS development tools in the near future.

 Platform | Support |
 --- | --- |